Gyeongsu1997/skyscrapers/README.md

 ## Abstract

-I implemented a program to find the solution to a 4 x 4 skyscrapers puzzle using a backtracking algorithm.
+This is a program to find the solution to a 4 x 4 skyscrapers puzzle using a backtracking algorithm.

 [skyscrapers puzzle 풀어보기](https://www.brainbashers.com/skyscrapers.asp)